intelagense/100Devs-Discord-Help/README.md

 ### [Frequently Asked Questions](#)
-  * How do I join catch-up crew?
+  * How do I join the catch-up crew?
   * What is a thread? and how does it work?
   * Why is no one answering my question?